What to Expect After the Cabin Crew Assessment Day

 The Call

-The first step to success is a call from the airline - also known as The Golden Call, telling you that you have been successful in the selection process and will be given more information in the following days via email.
+The first step to success is receiving a call from the airline—also known as The Golden Call—telling you that you have been successful in the selection process and will receive more information via email in the following days.

 This call is highly emotional.
 When on your phone screen appears that unknown number, an array of happiness mixed with tears of joy and excitement of finally reaching your dream will overcome you.

-When I received my Golden Call, I couldn't stop giggling and asking my recruiter, "is this for real?" and saying, "thank you, thank you, I am so happy" more times than I can remember
+When I received my Golden Call, I couldn't stop giggling, asking my recruiter, "Is this for real?" and saying, "Thank you, thank you, I am so happy," more times than I can remember.

 Confirmation Email

-After the initial call from the airline, you will receive an email stating that your application was successful and you are offered an employment contract.
-At this stage, the employment contract is not final, but it is subject to you being able to obtain all the required medical tests and security clearances to be granted a work permit.
+After the airline's initial call, you will receive an email stating that your application was successful and that you have been offered an employment contract.
+At this stage, the employment contract is not final, but it is subject to your obtaining all the required medical tests and security clearances to be granted a work permit.

 This is when the real work begins.